Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: Introduction

+As described before, two extra features need to be fused with image visual features in our model.
+One extra fearture is the aspect ratio feature aiming to remedy the shape information loss of the PRP module, and the other extra feature is the theme feature aiming to introduce theme criterion bias.
+To better fuse different features, we propose an attention-based feature fusion module.
+In this module, the relations between the extra features and the visual features are captured with the help of the attention mechanism \cite{vaswani2017attention}.
+The visual features are finally aggregated according to the learned relations.
+This fusion module utilizes the extra features more effectively; thus, the performances are further improved.

-Most previous works \cite{tang2013content, Lu2015DeepMA, Ma2017ALampAL} adopt the classification task to predict a binary label.
-The score determines whether the photo is good or bad.
-However, such binary judgement is not proper.
-As discussed by the previous works \cite{cui2018distribution, jin2018predicting}, a binary label cannot reflect the subjectivity and diversity of human assessment.
-Furthermore, the binary label is confusing when the average score is close to the threshold.
-It is unreasonable to conclude that a photo of score $ 5.01 $ is good and a photo of score $ 4.99 $ is bad when the threshold is $ 5 $.
-Some works \cite{apostolidis2019image, kao2017deep} have noticed such irrationality, and discard images whose scores are close to the threshold.
-This is not a good solution because many images in the dataset will be useless.
-Regressing the average score instead of classification may be a solution, but it still cannot reflect the diversity of human judging the same photo.
-Considering all these drawbacks, we decide to predict the aesthetic score distribution similar to works \cite{cui2018distribution, jin2018predicting, talebi2018nima, zhang2019gated}.
+Most previous works \cite{tang2013content, Lu2015DeepMA, Ma2017ALampAL} adopted the classification task to predict a binary aesthetic label.
+However, as discussed by previous works \cite{cui2018distribution, jin2018predicting}, binary labels cannot reflect the subjectivity and diversity of human assessment.
+Some works proposed to predict the average score instead.
+The methods include direct regression \cite{kao2016hierarchical,hosu2019effective} and pairwise comparison \cite{lee2019image}, but these methods still cannot reflect the diversity of human assessment.
+Considering all these drawbacks, we decided to predict the aesthetic score distributions as in \cite{cui2018distribution, jin2018predicting, talebi2018nima, zhang2019gated}.